DoctorHaibara/EHEM/README.md

-# EHEM: Enhanced Hierarchical Entropy Model for Point Cloud Compression
+# EHEM: Efficient Hierarchical Entropy Model for Learned Point Cloud Compression

 This repository presents a reproduction and further implementation of the core ideas behind the EHEM framework, based on the official [[OctAttention]](https://github.com/zb12138/OctAttention) project.
 This work is entirely independently developed and implemented.